Pep Guardiola’s sides are renowned for dominating possession and their attractive footballing style – but things don’t always go to plan.

 His success at Barcelona, Bayern Munich and Manchester City has been built around his philosophy of keeping control of the ball and starving the opposition.

-However, very occasionally they aren’t able to dominate possession, and we’ve looked at the four teams who have out passed City since Guardiola became their manager – plus another three who came mightily close.
+However, very occasionally they aren’t able to dominate possession, and we’ve looked at the five teams who have out passed City since Guardiola became their manager – plus another three who came mightily close.

 Frank Lampard’s Chelsea side showed that they were willing to take the Blues on at their own game as the visitors managed 53.26% of the possession at the Etihad.